Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems: Abstract

 \section{Abstract}

-In this paper, we propose the concept called dynamical degeneracy splitting to characterize the anisotropic decay behaviors in non-Hermitian systems.
-We show that when the system has dynamical degeneracy splitting, it will exhibit (i) anomalous scattering in the bulk and (ii) the non-Hermitian skin effect under the open boundary condition of a generic geometry.
-As an application, we propose directional invisibility in terms of wave packet dynamics to probe the geometry-dependent skin effect in higher dimensions.
-Our work provides a feasible way to detect the non-Hermitian skin effect in experiments.
+In this paper, we introduce the concept of dynamical degeneracy splitting to describe the anisotropic decay behaviors in non-Hermitian systems.
+We demonstrate that systems with dynamical degeneracy splitting exhibit two distinctive features: (i) the system shows frequency-resolved non-Hermitian skin effect; (ii) Green's function exhibits anomalous at given frequency, leading to uneven broadening in spectral function and anomalous scattering.
+As an application, we propose directional invisibility based on wave packet dynamics to investigate the geometry-dependent skin effect in higher dimensions.
+Our work elucidates a faithful correspondence between non-Hermitian skin effect and Green’s function, offering a guiding principle for exploration of novel physical phenomena emerging from this effect.